 Anne Koreman, Tompkins County Legislature

 Joel Malina, Cornell University

 Deb Mohlenhoff, Tompkins Cortland Community College

-Deb Mohlenhoff is currently the Director of Community Outreach and Engagement at Tompkins Cortland Community College as well as the Program Director for Leadership Tompkins and Leadership Cortland.
-She is also an elected Common Council member for the City of Ithaca and serves as the city’s Acting Mayor.
+Deb Mohlenhoff is currently the Associate Vice President for College Relations at Tompkins Cortland Community College as well as the Program Director for Leadership Tompkins and Leadership Cortland.
+She oversees the College’s Marketing and Workforce Development departments and serves as the College’s representative for legislative advocacy.
+She is recently left her seat on the City of Ithaca Common Council after serving for over 12 years.
 She has an undergraduate degree in Communications from Ithaca College and a Master’s in Public Administration from Binghamton University.
-Her career focus has been on leadership development for both college students and community members.
-She is a member of many local boards and has served nationally with the American Cancer Society Leadership Training Team and as a member of the national advisory board for the National Society of Leadership and Success.
+She is a member of many local boards and has served nationally with the American Cancer Society Leadership Training Team and as a member of the advisory board for the National Society of Leadership and Success.
+She is currently chairing the Special Olympics Games Operating Committee for the State Games to be held in Ithaca.
 She regularly provides strategic planning as a consultant for non-profits with a specialty focus on Gallup Strengths, Organizational Leadership, Generations in the Workplace, and Volunteer Management.

 Brian Noteboom, North Atlantic States Regional Council of Carpenters

 Tom Schryver, Cornell University

 Jennifer Tavares, CEcD, Tompkins County Chamber of Commerce

 Jeremy Thomas, Cornell University

 Our investors believe in IAED.
 Their support enables us to provide the consistent, customized economic development leadership that helps our businesses, community, and economy prosper.
 We’re successful because of them.